Kingatsar/oeil-ouragan-project/README.md

 [![GitHub issues](https://img.shields.io/github/issues/username/repo.svg)](https://github.com/username/repo/issues)
 [![GitHub stars](https://img.shields.io/github/stars/username/repo.svg)](https://github.com/username/repo/stargazers)

- -The goal is to realize the software part of a weather station composed of sensors and a central.
+ The goal is to realize the software part of a weather station composed of sensors and a central.
 Each probe is connected to several sensors that give various information:

     Temperature
     Hygrometry